bhattur/greetings-microservice-repo/README.md

 ## Requests

-The following HTTP requests are covered:..
+The following HTTP requests are covered:

 - GET /greetings/hello - respond with `Hello World!` greeting